WassimBenltaief/FlowLayout/README.md

 # TODOS

-- add customization to progress-bar
+- <del>add customization to progress-bar</del> Done
-- add error view handling
+- add error view
 - any other idea is welcome

 #Licence